Samreay/Samreay/_posts/tutorials/2019-07-27-BayesianLinearRegression.md

 {% include image.html url="2019-07-27-BayesianLinearRegression_3_0.png"  %}

+And it does.
+Notice that in this data, the further you are along the x-axis, the more uncertainty we have.

 ## Defining a model

 So, let's recall Bayes' theorem for a second:

 $$ P(\theta | d) \propto P(d|\theta)P(\theta), $$

 where $\theta$ is our model parametrisation and $d$ is our data.
 To sub in nomenclature, our posterior is proportional to our likelihood multiplied by our prior.
 So, we need to come up with a model to describe data, which one would think is fairly straightforward, given we just coded a model to *generate* our data.
 But before we jump the gun and code up $y = mx + c$, let us also consider the model $y = \tan(\phi) x + c$.

 Why would we care about whether we use a gradient or an angle?
 Well, it comes down to simplifying our prior - in our case with no background knowledge we'd want to sample all of our parameter space with the same probability.
 But what happens if we plot uniform probability in the two separate models?

 {% include image.html url="2019-07-27-BayesianLinearRegression_5_0.png"  %}